Recognize him? Man sought in Jacksonville kidnapping, sexual battery

 JACKSONVILLE, Fla. - Investigators with the Jacksonville Sheriff's Office asked for help Wednesday identifying a man suspected in a kidnapping and sexual assault on the Westside.

-The Sheriff's Office released a composite photo of the man they're looking for (above), as well as a photo of a truck they said he was driving (below).
+The Sheriff's Office released a composite photo of the man they're looking for (above), and a photo of a truck they said he was driving (below).
 The truck is a dark-colored Toyota Tundra.

 According to the Sheriff's Office, officers responded to the intersection of 103rd Street and Old Middleburg Road.
-Investigators said the truck approached the victim in the area.
+Investigators said the victim was approached by the suspect, who was driving the truck.

 The driver, police said, started having a conversation with the victim, and the driver forced the victim into the truck.
-He then drove off and forced the victim to have sex with him.
+He then drove off and forced the victim to have sex.

 The truck is believed to have an aftermarket ladder rack over the bed of the truck.
 It might have a suspension lift kit.

-Anyone who has any information in regard to the identity of the man is asked to contact the Sheriff's Office at 904-630-0500 or email JSOCrimeTips@jaxsheriff.org.
+It's unclear exactly when the crime occurred.
+Anyone who has any information about the identity of the man is asked to contact the Sheriff's Office at 904-630-0500 or email JSOCrimeTips@jaxsheriff.org.
 To remain anonymous and receive a possible reward up to $3,000 contact Crime Stoppers at 1-866-845-TIPS.

 Copyright 2019 by WJXT News4Jax - All rights reserved.